neverfap-deluxe/nfd-api/ebook/bible/bible.md

  2019-08-27

+It's funny how what you think you know is correct can actually be blatantly incorrect, and positive affirmations is one of those things.

+The important thing to note about our existing coping mechanisms, is that we don't often do them because they work.
+We often do them because that's all we know, and certainly positive affirmations are one of those coping mechanisms.

+Perhaps it's how our parents and friends tried to console us when we're feeling down, or maybe it's simply you've seen other react in regards to helping themselves.

+Regardless, I'm here to tell you why positive affirmations don't work well as a coping strategy, as well as what you can do instead in order to cope more effectively.

+#### When you take a deeper look into how positive affirmations work, "

 why positive affimrioant don't work - it's a bit like saying that everytime you want to be happy, you need to do ten jumping jacks, eat a candy baar etc. it's absurd